Crafting a Custom Rustic Wine Rack: A Journey of Handmade Decor

 Aged Oak

-To create the right balance, we layered Aged Oak lightly over the Weathered Oak and then carefully blended and softened the finish using a 240-grit sanding sponge.
+To create the right balance, I layered Aged Oak lightly over the Weathered Oak and then carefully blended and softened the finish using a 240-grit sanding sponge.
 This allowed the two stain tones to work together, creating a custom colour that landed between the two original options.

 That flexibility is one of the benefits of handmade work.
 Sometimes achieving the best final result means adjusting during the process rather than strictly following a stain label.